-At EGRIP in 2019, we continue using the satellite communication system, VSAT, which is connected to a geostationary satellite.
-In 2016-2018, the system worked well, and while it was operational, all communications and data traffic was handled through a flat rate package with unlimited data and communications.
-This system will be set up again at EGRIP 2019, with an even higher bandwidth than in 2017.
+At EGRIP in 2022, we continue using the satellite communication system, VSAT, which is connected to a geostationary satellite.
+In 2016-2019, the system worked well, and while it was operational, all communications and data traffic was handled through a flat rate package with unlimited data and communications.
+This system will be set up again at EGRIP 2022, with an even higher bandwidth than in 2018 and 2019.
+The system will not be operational before late May.